 This can be done by connecting your AR staff directly with your customers over the cloud.
 Customers who can engage in real-time discussions about the bill they’ve received and pay it in just a few clicks are more likely to pay on time.

 Collections is an area that’s primed for digitization—and perhaps more importantly, transformation.
 Companies are increasingly adopting automated solutions that help them track AR processes, reduce errors, conduct robust analysis, and—crucially—engage customers throughout the entire invoice to payment lifecycle.

 This guide will help you understand exactly what a collaborative approach to collections looks like.

 Tips, techniques, and practices to get paid what you're owed.

-The collections landscape has been shifting in recent years, with changes only accelerated by the increasing digitization of businesses during the coronavirus pandemic.
+The collections landscape has been shifting in recent years, with changes only accelerated by the increasing digitization of businesses during the COVID-19 pandemic.